 It keeps the house lights on during the plays so the actors and audience can see each other, as would have been the case in 1500s.
 The theater also has musicians playing modern music themed to the night’s play between acts.

-The theater puts on four to plays in the spring and four to five more over the summer and fall.
-Usually two or three are Shakespeare and the rest are by modern playwrights.
+The theater puts on four plays in the spring and four to five more over the summer and fall.
+Usually two or three are Shakespeare and the rest are modern playwrights.
+There’s usually a particularly family-friendly play, like “A Christmas Carol,” in December.

 Drive & Hike

-Staunton sits between Shenandoah National Park, the Blue Ridge Mountains and the enormous George Washington and Jefferson National Forest, so there are ample opportunities to get out and hike.
+Staunton sits between Shenandoah National Park, the Blue Ridge Mountains and the enormous George Washington and Jefferson National Forest, so there are ample opportunities to hike.

 About 17 miles east of town you can pick up Skyline Drive to head north into Shenandoah or The Blue Ridge Parkway south into those mountains.
 Both drives offer plenty of places to pull over to enjoy scenic vistas or jump onto a hiking trail.